JWDobken/fastapi-rowsecurity/README.md

 - Managing who sees what becomes a breeze 😎, without solely relying on application-level permissions.
 - Perfect for Scalability and Multi-Tenancy: keep the data playground organized 🏢, ensuring each tenant plays in their own sandbox.

+> **Warning**
+> Understand that the [database superuser](https://www.postgresql.org/docs/current/role-attributes.html) bypasses all permission checks, except the right to log in.
+This is a dangerous privilege and should not be used in combination with RLS.

 ## Installation

 Use pip to install from PyPI: